 The Avalanche Warning Service currently has only a small amount of information that has been collected in the field.

 As a consequence of a sometimes strong northeasterly wind, rather small wind slabs formed in places that are protected from the wind.
 This applies in particular at high altitudes and in high Alpine regions.
-The fresh wind slabs can in very isolated cases be released by small loads, especially on very steep shady slopes in pass areas above approximately 2400 m.
+The fresh wind slabs can in very isolated cases be released by small loads.
 Mostly the avalanches are small.

 dp 6: cold, loose snow and wind